Analytics built by: Location, Inc.

 People in Greenville primarily live in small (one, two or no bedroom) single-family detached homes.
 Greenville has a mixture of owner-occupied and renter-occupied housing.

-Relative to South Carolina, our data show that Greenville's latest annual appreciation rate is lower than 50% of the other cities and towns in South Carolina.
+Relative to South Carolina, our data show that Greenville's latest annual appreciation rate is higher than 80% of the other cities and towns in South Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Greenville differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Greenville - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Greenville real estate investment or home purchase decisions.

 |$982,001 - $1,309,000||4.5|

 |Time Period||Total Appreciation||Avg.
 Annual Rate||